-The text-literal regions, specified by strings compiled with S" and C", may be read-only.
+The text-literal regions, specified by strings compiled with S", S\" and C", may be read-only.

-A program shall not store into the text-literal regions created by S" and C" nor into any read-only system variable or read-only transient regions.
-An ambiguous condition exists when a program attempts to store into read-only regions.
+A program shall not store into the text-literal regions created by S", S\" and C" nor into any read-only system variable or read-only transient regions.